 If you already use Chrome, you may want to give the Google-created Chrome Remote Desktop extension a try.
 It works just like it does on Windows.
 Install the Chrome Remote Desktop extension in Chrome on your Mac, open it from the new tab page, and go through its setup process.

 You’ll then be able to click the Share button to receive a temporary access code.
 Simply install the Chrome Remote Desktop extension in Chrome on another Mac, Windows, Linux, or Chrome OS computer and you’ll be able to connect to your Mac from the extension.
+You can also download the mobile apps for iPhone, iPad, and Android.

 You can also choose to set up the extension so you can connect remotely with a more permanent password.
 This is ideal for accessing your Mac over the Internet.